-When Coverage May Be Chosen.
-All employees must make their choice of employee health and dental plans and choice of dependent coverage (if applicable) within sixty (60) calendar days of the date of initial employment in an insurance eligible position.
+- When Coverage May Be Chosen.
+All employees must make their choice of A. employee health and dental plans and choice of dependent coverage (if applicable) within sixty (60) calendar days of the date of initial employment in an insurance eligible position.
 When health and dental coverage are elected, the employee will automatically be enrolled in basic life coverage.
 Employees eligible for a partial employer contribution may elect health and dental coverage within sixty (60) calendar days of initial employment or during an open enrollment period.
 Employees who become eligible for a full employer contribution must make their choice of employee and dental plans and dependent coverage with sixty (60) calendar days of becoming eligible or be enrolled in the low cost plan in the county of the employee's work location.
 A legislator may change his/her health or dental plan if the legislator changes to a new permanent residence, and the legislator's current plan is not available at the new location.
 A legislator who changes residence between the end of an open enrollment period and the beginning of the next insurance year may change his/her health benefit plan within thirty (30) days of the date of the relocation under the same provisions accorded during the last open enrollment period.
-An employee may also add dependent health or dental coverage within thirty (30) days after the following events:

-- 1. as If an employee becomes married, the employee may add his/her spouse and any dependent children/grandchildren. - 2.
-If the employee's spouse loses group health or dental coverage, the employee may add his/her spouse and any dependent children/grandchildren. - When an employee acquires his/her first dependent child, grandchild or stepchild, the employee may add dependent coverage to cover both the child and the employee's spouse.
+An employee may also add dependent health or dental coverage within thirty (30) days after the following events: - 1.
+If an employee becomes married, the employee may add his/her spouse and any dependent children/grandchildren. - 2.
+If the employee's spouse loses group health or dental coverage, the employee may add his/her spouse and any dependent children/grandchildren. - 3.
+When an employee acquires his/her first dependent child, grandchild or stepchild, the employee may add dependent coverage to cover both the child and the employee's spouse.

-B. When Dependent Coverage May Be Cancelled.
+B. When Coverage May Be Canceled.

+- 1. Dependent Coverage.
 An employee may cancel dependent health or dependent dental coverage outside of open enrollment only in the case of certain life events that are consistent with the request to cancel coverage.
-Life events include, but are not limited to:

-- loss of dependent status of a sole dependent: - death of a sole dependent: - divorce: - change in employment condition of an employee or spouse; or - a significant change of spousal insurance coverage (cost of coverage is not a significant change).
+The request to cancel coverage must be made within sixty (60) days of the event.
+Life events include, but are not limited to: - loss of dependent status of a sole dependent: - death of a sole dependent: - ●Coldivorce: We again to second to the control of the control of - The state of the change in employment condition of an employee or spouse; or - a significant change of spousal insurance coverage (cost of coverage is not a significant change).

-Dependent health or dependent dental coverage may also be cancelled during the annual open enrollment period for any reason.
+Dependent health or dependent dental coverage may also be canceled during the open enrollment period that applies to each type of plan for any reason.